|Grounding at Cileat a week before New Year's Eve|

 I was a sucker for new year’s resolutions.
 I remember I once incorporated a habit of making a measurable list of ambitious achievements I was dying to accomplish within a year.
 I was ambitious enough to think that I was either running out of time or my life would be simply pointless without a series of these accomplishments.
 I found out later that none was true because the (in)significance of my life stretches far greater.

 It was still jogging fresh my memory that on the last day of 2019 I was camping with my close friends.
-We were sitting on atop a mountain and watching the debilitating fireworks under a light rain.
+We were sitting on atop a mountain and watching the debilitating fireworks in a light rain.
 We then spent last minutes of 2019 exchanging new year’s resolution as a reminder of scattering hopes that still resided in each of us.
 My friends were hoping for graduate scholarships, better jobs, and lover, and any other concrete wish.
 Their visions of what they hoped were structurally built, unlike mine that was simply to hope we all become the better version of ourselves and be able to reach whatever our dreams are.
 My wish was a bit unfair because it was too generic and cliché.
 To be honest at time I had nothing else in mind to utter, except that sentence.
 If I had only one wish to grant for, it would be still the only wish I wanted to make.
 I would never regret wishing it.

 Then the awaited 2020 had gradually greeted us only with different entrance and expectation.
 It seemed more like a vile ambush than a warm hug.
 It let us build piles of hope only to disintegrate within minutes.
-Many days of 2020 have been a devastating recollection of rockiest episode for almost everyone’s journey and we were overwhelmed with the difficulties to find our own silver lining in every misfortune.
+Many days of 2020 have been a devastating recollection of rockiest episodes for almost everyone’s journey and we were overwhelmed with the difficulties to find our own silver lining in every misfortune.
 We lost too many people.
 Plans were delayed and even canceled.
 We took a detour of heading our dreams.
 We suffered and felt miserable.
 The whole world was in a state of siege.
 But here we are, in the end of 2020.

 The experience of surviving 2020 and tried to continue living on even with our heart broken and dreams buried was the highlight of the year.
 I felt it too.
 There was a day was I paralyzed by sadness enveloping me with feelings of gloom patched painfully on my feet while doom and foreboding hammered heavily in my heart.
 There was a day did I realize that my own breathing had become the only thing I was grateful for.
 There was a day did my gaze shrink into nothingness that even a good laughter couldn’t ease.
 There was a day did my body nonchalantly function out of necessities.
 Despite the sensation of being ravaged by the scourge of uneasy feelings, I am lucky I still managed fine.
 I was still able to channel these emotions through contemplation in the nature and recalibration my spiritual compass.